shsagir/play-area-sync/docs/install-laravel-5-uni.md

 ## Quick start

 Following the fastest way to start with a fresh installation.
 Please scroll below for [migrating an existing Laravel](#toc-advanced-setup-and-migration).
+Execute the following in your terminal:

 ```bash
 # 1. Use Composer to create a local Laravel project named like your App